- Avoiding Joint Injuries

 - Patellar Tendonitis (Jumper's Knee)

-Jumper's knee is also known as patellar tendonitis.
-It may be caused by overuse of the knee joint, such as frequent jumping on hard surfaces.
+Jumper’s knee is caused by overuse of your knee joint, such as frequent jumping on hard surfaces.
 It’s usually a sports-related injury, linked to leg muscle contraction and the force of hitting the ground.

 - Preventing Sports Injuries